vectordotdev/vector/rfcs/2022-03-15-11851-ingest-opentelemtry-traces.md

 closed unmerged this provide a valuable example.
 Anyways the [otlp-and-other-formats][OpenTelemetry] acknowledges that some of the OpenTelemetry contruct ends up being stored as tags or annotations in other formats.

-Anyway the OpenTelemtry to Datadog traces conversion is dictacted by existing implementation in both the `trace-agent` and the Datadog exporter as users will expect a consistent behaviour from one solution to another.
-The same consideration applies for APM stats computation, as [official implementations][apm-stats-computation] already provides a reference that define what should be done to get the same result with Vector in the loop.
+Anyway the OpenTelemtry to Datadog traces conversion is dictacted by existing implementations in both the `trace-agent` and the Datadog exporter as users will expect a consistent behaviour from one solution to another.
+The same consideration applies for APM stats computation, as [official implementations][apm-stats-computation] already provides a reference that defines what should be done to get the same result with Vector in the loop.
 The other way, from Datadog to OpenTelemetry is less common as of today but while implementing conversions we shall ensure that the following path is
 idempotent: